IHG points expiration dates extended

 IHG points expire after 12 months if there is no earning or redeeming activity on your account.
 But there’s no reason to let this happen.
 There are lots of ways to generate activity in your account and keep your IHG points from expiring: stay at an IHG hotel, using the IHG Rewards Club Premier Credit Card, buy IHG points, earn bonus IHG points for Apple purchases, rent a car and more.

-It’s a great time to consider opening the IHG Rewards Club Premier Credit Card because you’ll earn 140,000 IHG points after spending $3,000 on purchases in the first three months of account opening.
+It’s a great time to consider opening the IHG Rewards Club Premier Credit Card because you’ll earn 150,000 bonus points plus a Reward Night after spending $3,000 on purchases within the first three months of account opening.

 Here’s our review of the Chase IHG Premier Credit Card.